 Two practices will be held, both at 7:15pm, on Wednesday, June 28th and Wednesday, July 5 to get you ready to "create a buzz" at the parade!

 To sign up, email Jerry Smith.

 Threads and Patches is a group for socializing, quilting, and serving the community!
 Some of the completed quilts are gifted as "launch quilts", but most are donated or sold to benefit The Sophia Way, a local organization striving to end homelessness for women.
 Threads and Patches also does projects and work days for other organizations, like Days for Girls.
-Threads and Patches meets every Saturday at 10am in the Education Building and is open to all who share a love for quilting, knitting, crocheting, or sewing, as well as those who want to pick up a new craft or who just want to get in on the socializing!
+Threads and Patches is open to all who share a love for quilting, knitting, crocheting, or sewing, as well as those who want to pick up a new craft or who just want to get in on the socializing!